ADVISORY POPE-GREECE/LESBOS

-LESBOS, GREECE - Pope Francis leaves Athens to visit a reception centre for refugees in Lesbos before heading back to Athens to hold Holy Mass.
+LESBOS, GREECE - Pope Francis visits a reception centre for refugees in Lesbos before heading back to Athens to hold Holy Mass.

 SCHEDULE: